JunweiLiang/Multiverse/SimAug/README.md

   </p>
 </div>

 This paper studies the problem of predicting future trajectories of people in unseen cameras of novel scenarios and views.
 We approach this problem through the real-data-free setting in which the model is trained only on 3D simulation data and applied out-of-the-box to a wide variety of real cameras.
-We propose a novel approach to learn robust representation through augmenting the simulation training data such that the representation can better generalize to unseen real-world test data.
-The key idea is to mix the feature of the hardest camera view with the adversarial feature of the original view.
-We refer to our method as **SimAug**.
-We show that SimAug achieves promising results on three real-world benchmarks using zero real training data, and state-of-the-art performance in the Stanford Drone and the VIRAT/ActEV dataset when using in-domain training data.
 Checkout our ECCV'20 presentation [here](https://www.youtube.com/watch?v=m6Jd99qUazc).

 # Dataset